backstop/dell_info/README.md

 # Puppet dell_info

+## Backstop Fork Info

+This module appears abandoned (last commit 2 years ago) and there's a bug that makes facter rather noisy.
+We've forked this module to fix that bug.
+Scott has also submitted a pull request to the original author.

 ## Overview

 This puppet module adds custom facts aquired by querying https://api.dell.com/.
 It supports the v4 API.